lightningnetwork/lnd/docs/code_contribution_guidelines.md

 - [Effective Go](http://golang.org/doc/effective_go.html) - The entire lnd
   project follows the guidelines in this document.
 For your code to be accepted, it must follow the guidelines therein.
-- [Original Satoshi Whitepaper](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&ved=0CCkQFjAA&url=http%3A%2F%2Fbitcoin.org%2Fbitcoin.pdf&ei=os3VUuH8G4SlsASV74GoAg&usg=AFQjCNEipPLigou_1MfB7DQjXCNdlylrBg&sig2=FaHDuT5z36GMWDEnybDJLg&bvm=bv.59378465,d.b2I) - This is the white paper that started it all.
+- [Original Satoshi Whitepaper](https://bitcoin.org/bitcoin.pdf) - This is the white paper that started it all.
 Having a solid foundation to build on will make the code much more comprehensible.
 - [Lightning Network Whitepaper](https://lightning.network/lightning-network-paper.pdf) - This is the white paper that kicked off the Layer 2 revolution.
-Having a good graps of the concepts of Lightning will make the core logic within the daemon much more comprehensible: Bitcoin Script, off-chain blockchain protocols, payment channels, bi-directional payment channels, relative and absolute time-locks, commitment state revocations, and Segregated Witness.
+Having a good grasp of the concepts of Lightning will make the core logic within the daemon much more comprehensible: Bitcoin Script, off-chain blockchain protocols, payment channels, bi-directional payment channels, relative and absolute time-locks, commitment state revocations, and Segregated Witness.
     - The original LN was written for a rather narrow audience, the paper may be a bit unapproachable to many.
-Thanks to the Bitcoin community, there exist many easily accessible suplemental resources which can help one see how all the pieces fit together from double-spend protection all the way up to commitment state transitions and Hash Time Locked Contracts (HTLC's):
+Thanks to the Bitcoin community, there exist many easily accessible supplemental resources which can help one see how all the pieces fit together from double-spend protection all the way up to commitment state transitions and Hash Time Locked Contracts (HTLCs):
          - [Lightning Network Summary](https://lightning.network/lightning-network-summary.pdf)
         - [Understanding the Lightning Network 3-Part series](https://bitcoinmagazine.com/articles/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791)
         - [Deployable Lightning](https://github.com/ElementsProject/lightning/blob/master/doc/deployable-lightning.pdf)